minoritea/drunkmonkey/README.md

 # DrunkMonkey

-DrunkMonkey is a rack middleware providing realtime two-way http communication with API for [portal.js](https://github.com/flowersinthesand/portal/ "Portal").
+DrunkMonkey is a rack middleware providing realtime two-way http communication with API for [Portal](https://github.com/flowersinthesand/portal/ "Portal").

+## Supported servers
+You should use servers which supports Rack hijacking API, such as follows:
+- Puma

 ## Installation